-2. Other includes items such as interest income, listing fees (Q4 2020), accretion expense (Q1 2022) and other expenses
+2. Other includes items such as interest income, listing fees (Q4 2020), accretion expenses (Q1 2022) and other expenses

-3. Listing fees associated with the Company's RTO in the fourth quarter of 2020 were \$2,455,077 expenses and fees incurred related primarily to the RTO as well as some costs associated with the acquisition of MTP and share based compensation expense.
+3. Listing fees associated with the Company's RTO in the fourth quarter of 2020 were \$2,455,077 and share-based compensation expense until that time.
+In the third and fourth quarter of 2020, the expenses and fees incurred related primarily to the RTO as well as some costs associated with the acquisition of MTP and share-based compensation expense.